TerriaJS/terriajs/doc/getting-started.md

 Use the commit hash of the commit that merged `pre-prettier` in place of `pre-prettier` above.
 Use the commit hash of the commit that merged `post-prettier` in place of `post-prettier` above.

 Having trouble?
-Drop by the TerriaJS [gitter](https://gitter.im/TerriaJS/terriajs) or [forum](https://groups.google.com/forum/#!forum/terriajs) and we'll be happy to help!
+Drop by the TerriaJS [forum](https://github.com/TerriaJS/terriajs/discussions) and we'll be happy to help!

 ### Next Steps